Better Courseware a Gateway to Success in College Science, Technology, Engineering, and Math Classes

 The first phase of the project is to recruit faculty at Maryland community colleges and SUNY to adopt and improve the OLI courseware.
 The faculty will be paid in release time or stipend and will receive support from OLI learning engineers and professional development workshops.

-“This is a great opportunity for our HCC faculty and students.
+“This is a great opportunity for our Harford faculty and students.
 Faculty are excited to see the direct impact of their courseware customizations on student success,” Pape-Lindstrom said.

 Simon, who is an expert in using educational technology in STEM courses, is excited about using OLI’s data-driven approach to teaching and learning.
 “CCSS will provide greater support for faculty to engage in data-driven customization,” Simon said.
 “Teachers can get instant information from their students, which can be used in the course and contribute to new discoveries in learning research.
 OLI gives students flexibility in learning and faculty more avenues to offer resources for students.”